 - How long does it take to make an app: example of a food delivery service

-- How long does it take to build an app: simple, average and the most complex
+- How long does it take to develop an app: simple, average, and the most complex

 - How to shorten the app development timeline